nick-youngblut/MFEprimer_linux/README.md

 A fast thermodynamics-based program for checking PCR primer specificity

-> NOTE: this software has been edited in order to make it installable via setup.py
+> NOTE: this software has been edited in order to make it installable on Linux64 via setup.py

 ## Online server